LGN520/farreach-public/docs/netreach-voting-v2.md

 		* If exist in CKVS, set status=2, and seq'=seq+1 (seq is that number embedded in the request packet), sendback DELRES
 		* Otherwise, delete from KVS, sendback DELRES
 		* NOTE: key may not exist in CKVS since controller may remove the key before DELREQ_BE
-	+ TODO: cache population
+	+ Cache population
-		* Send <k, v, hashidx> to controller for GETREQ_POP and PUTREQ_POP
+		* Send <k, v, hashidx, threadid> to controller for GETREQ_POP and PUTREQ_POP
-		* TODO: Populator: listen on a port to wait for controller's notification
+		* Populator: listen on a port to wait for controller's notification
+			- Load latest, threadid, and evicted key
-			- TODO: If latest=0
+			- If latest=0
 				+ Put entry from CKVS into KVS if status = 1, or delete it in KVS if status = 2, or nothing if status = 0
-			- TODO: If latest=1
+			- If latest=1
 				+ If seq>=seq', put entry from notification into KVS
 				+ If seq<seq', put entry from CKVS into KVS if status = 1, or delete it in KVS if status = 2, or nothing if status = 0
-			- TODO: If latest=2
+			- If latest=2
 				+ If seq>=seq', delete in KVS
 				+ If seq<seq', put entry from CKVS into KVS if status = 1, or delete it in KVS if status = 2, or nothing if status = 0
-			+ TODO: Remove it from CKVS
+			+ Remove it from CKVS
-			+ TODO: Send ACK
+			+ Send ACK to controller
 - Controller-side processing
 	+ controller/periodic_backup.py for periodic backup; controller/cache_update.py for cache population; controller/controller.py for combination of the two functionalities
 	+ Cache population (controller/cache_update.py)